On the physics of nested Markov models: a generalized probabilistic theory perspective: Results

-As can be expected, the correlation set of hypergraph $H(G)$ should be closely related with that of the original graph $G$.
-To formalize the statements, we first define a distribution projection operation.
+As the reader may anticipate, the correlation set of $\VVSplit(G)$ should be closely related with that of the original graph $G$.
+To formalize the statements, we first define a distribution projection operation equivalent to the concept of \emph{consistency} in~\citet{richardson2013single}.